 Our intent, with the resources we have available in the KC area, is to provide clinical rotation sites nearby.
 However, we do want to offer our students all aspects of care so there may be travel involved to a rural or out of town rotation.
 The student will be responsible for travel and housing expense.

 The inaugural class (cohort) of Physician Assistant students at the University of Missouri-Kansas City graduated in May 2016.
-This class achieved a 100% pass rate on the Physician Assistant National Certification Exam (PANCE) administered through the National Commission on Certification of Physician Assistants.
+All graduating UMKC PA students have achieved a 100% pass rate on the Physician Assistant National Certification Exam (PANCE) administered through the National Commission on Certification of Physician Assistants.